Postage meters can save your business time and money, but there are some strict rules and regulations you need to follow.

 That can be a problem, since the post office might only be open until three or four in the afternoon, and pickups at local boxes typically aren’t any later than five or six o’clock.
-You do have some leeway.
+However, you do have some leeway.

 Planning Your Postage

-If your business is open on public holidays like Veterans Day, consider dating your mail for the next day rather than printing postage and then printing a correction.
+If your business is open on public holidays, such as Veterans Day, you should consider dating your mail for the next day, rather than printing postage and then printing a correction.